ProofOfPizza/proofofpizza.github.io/_pages/cv-en.md

     - client: Shipbuilder
       link: shipbuilder
       period: June 2022 - March 2023
-      role: Development - Devops
+      role: Devops - Development (Fullstack)
       knowledge: Typescript, React, Redux, React hooks, NestJs, unit testing, Github actions, Agile, Docker, Docker-compose, Neo4j (Graph database).
       context: Shipbuilder builds an application that is highly configurable where the application can be configured together with clients.
 This includes data modeling, CRUD options, visualization, menu structure, pages, etc. The code deals with high abstractions and data transformations.
 The visualization in the frontend is done using Ant D component library and AG Grid.
       tasks:
         - Set up the frontend with React, Redux, Ant D, AG Grid
         - Write the frontend code including custom hooks, persistence in browser and connections to the NestJs backend.
-        - Fix bugs and change fucntionalities in the NestJS backend
+        - Fix bugs and change functionalities in the NestJS backend
-        - Set up Docker and Docker compose for running the app.
+        - Set up Docker and Docker compose for running the app in production as well as for development purposes.
         - Set up (basic) pipelines in Github Actions for building and checking the code.
         - Write unit tests and integration tests (Cypress).
         - Partake in all scrum meetings, refinement and application-architecture decision making.